survivejs/react-book/manuscript/getting_started/01_introduction_to_react.md

 npm install
 ```

 After waiting a while, upon completion you should see `node_modules/` directory with the project dependencies.

+### Running the Project

 To get the project running, execute `npm start`.
 You should see something like this at the terminal if everything went right:

 ```bash
 > webpack-dev-server